maxtkc/mvths-wiki/docs/009-metro-mini-and-breadboard.rst

 Exercise:
 ~~~~~~~~~

 #.
-Rremove all of your previous circuits before starting this step except for the wires connecting your two ground and power buses.
+Remove all of your previous circuits before starting this step except for the wires connecting your two ground and power buses.
 #.
 Insert the Metro Mini into your breadboard.
 Again note that the Metro Mini you are using has pins unlike the one shown in the photo.
 #.
 Connect the 5V pin from your Metro Mini to the power bus (red) of your breadboard.
 Use a short wire.
 #.
 Connect one of the GND pins from your Metro Mini to the ground bus (blue) of your breadboard.
 You will only need to connect one of the two GND pins.